North Carolina Highway 87: Route description

 NC 87 is a four-lane, divided highway with at-grade crossings between Elizabethtown and Sanford with the exception of Fayetteville, where NC 87 is a freeway.
 Other sections that are four-lane, divided highways include concurrencies with US 17 and US 74/US 76 in Brunswick County.

 In Sanford, it intersects US 421, on which users can travel east to Lillington, or northwest to Greensboro, and Winston-Salem.
 North of Sanford, NC 87 runs concurrent with US 15/US 501 to Pittsboro.
 It then continues towards Graham as a two-lane highway.
 It returns to four-lanes in southern Graham, returning to two-lane in downtown Graham.
 The route makes a left turn one block north of the Alamance County Courthouse, where it follows a two-lane road before making a right turn onto a four-lane street.
 The highway remains four-lane through downtown Burlington, returning to mostly two lanes for the remainder of its route in North Carolina, save for Reidsville, where it intersects US 29, and runs on four-lane commercial corridor Freeway Drive.

-History

 North Carolina Highway 303

 North Carolina Highway 303 (NC 303) was a primary state highway in the U.S. state of North Carolina.
 Established as an original state highway, NC 303 was routed from NC 30, in Pollocksville, west through Trenton, before ending at NC 10/NC 11, in Kinston.
 In 1925, all of NC 303 was renumbered as part of NC 12.
 In 1930, NC 303 was resurrected as a new primary routing from NC 130 (now NC 211), near Southport, to NC 30 (became US 17 in late 1934), near Winnabow.
 On October 23, 1952, NC 303 was renumbered as an extension of NC 87.